Guts/mkdocs-rss-plugin/docs/contributing.md

 Make sure your code *roughly* follows [PEP-8](https://www.python.org/dev/peps/pep-0008/) and keeps things consistent with the rest of the code:

-- docstrings: [sphinx-style](https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html#the-sphinx-docstring-format) is used to write technical documentation.
+- docstrings: [google-style](https://www.sphinx-doc.org/en/master/usage/extensions/example_google.html) is used to technically describe what code does or not.
 - formatting: [black](https://black.readthedocs.io/) is used to automatically format the code without debate.
 - sorted imports: [isort](https://pycqa.github.io/isort/) is used to sort imports
 - static analysis: [flake8](https://flake8.pycqa.org/en/latest/) is used to catch some dizziness and keep the source code healthy.